Cornell-PoBE/A3/README.md

 # Assignment 3- DevOps

 For your third assignment, you will be deploying your A2 application and setting up an environment that allows for you to continously update said application.
-The section [here](#example-walkthrough) showcases an extensive walkthrough with the dummy app contained in this repository, leveraging Flask, GUnicorn, Nginx, Vagrant, Ansible, and Terraform.
+The section [here](#example-walkthrough) showcases an extensive walkthrough with the dummy app contained in this repository: leveraging Flask, GUnicorn, Nginx, Vagrant, Ansible, and Terraform.

 ## Learning Objectives
 This assignment is trying to allow for you to explore the word of DevOPs by getting you comfortable working with the following tools / technologies / concepts: